owlRobotics-GmbH/owlRobotPlatform/README.md

 start: toggle between sideways motion and rotation (only Mecanum platform)
 ```

-6. In order to install the demo Python script as a Linux (autostart) service:
+6. In order to install/uninstall the demo Python script as a Linux (autostart) service:

 ```
 sudo ./service.sh